 Corequisite: Student must be enrolled in 7 units (including Work Experience).
 Student must be available to work from 5-30 hours or more per week for a licensed business for a semester total of 75 hours per unit for paid work and 60 hours per unit for unpaid work.
 Job does not need to be related to major.
 Course Advisory: SCC minimum English and Math standards.
-To qualify for General Work Experience credit, the student must be available to work from 5 to 30 hours per week at a job with a licensed business.
-Student will attend a weekly coordination seminar, develop job-oriented objectives and remain currently enrolled in at least seven units, including General Work Experience.
-Includes all occupational education certificate and degree programs.
-Qualified students who are not working may seek placement assistance from the Student Placement Office.
-1 unit of credit may be earned for each 75 hours paid or 60 hours unpaid work per semester to a maximum of 6 units per semester.
-Students enrolled in OCED 091 may not enroll in OCED 090 during the same semester.
+To qualify for General Work Experi¬ence credit, the student must working (paid or unpaid) from 5 to 30 hours per week for a legal business.
+Work does not need to be related to major.
+Students will attend a weekly coordination seminar, develop joboriented objectives and remain currently enrolled in at least seven units, including General Work Experience.
+OCED 091 is an elective for all occupational education certificate and degree programs.
+Qualified students who are not working or volunteering may seek placement assistance from the Student Placement Office.
+1 unit of credit may be earned for each 75 hours paid or 60 hours unpaid work during the semester to a maximum of 6 units.
+OCED 091 may only be taken one time even if fewer than 6 units are completed.
 Combined units in all work experience courses shall not exceed 16.
 NOTE CSU will accept up to 12 units for transfer.
 To determine the correct course length and number of units in which to enroll, refer to the following formula for paid employment :

-Full Semester Sections 1 unit = 5 hours per week 12-Week Sections 1 unit = 7 hours per week 8-Week Sections 1 unit = 10 hours per week 2 units = 10 hours per week 3 units = 15 hours per week 4 units = 20 hours per week 2 units = 14 hours per week 3 units = 19 hours per week 4 units = 25 hours per week 2 units = 19 hours per week 3 units = 28 hours per week 5 units = 25 hours per week 6 units = 30 hours per week unpaid work requires fewer hours per week
+1 unit = 5 hours per week 1 unit = 7 hours per week 1 unit = 10 hours per week 2 units = 10 hours per week 2 units = 14 hours per week 2 units = 19 hours per week 3 units = 15 hours per week 3 units = 19 hours per week 3 units = 28 hours per week 4 units = 20 hours per week 4 units = 25 hours per week • 5 units = 25 hours per week • unpaid work requires fewer hours per weel 6 units = 30 hours per week unpaid work requires rewer flours per weer